brentgroves/repsys/a_status/current_tasks.md

 ## info

+- Azure Data Studio officially retires on February 28, 2026.
+You should migrate to Visual Studio Code.
+This change aims to consolidate SQL development tools and provide a more robust and feature-rich environment for the developer community.
 - was able to access plex without config request from desktop server vlan.
 - All the knowledge of programmers who made the software in the lifecycle API.
 - OpenStack uses JuJu.